 Because students will be required to observe and work with children the Program requires students to meet the requirements of the Child Protective Services Law, 23 Pa.
-C.S.A., section 6344 (relating to prospective child care personnel).
+C.S.A., section 6344 (relating to prospective childcare personnel).
 Students must therefore present up-to-date Pennsylvania criminal history reports, Federal Bureau of Investigation criminal history reports, Department of Public Welfare (child abuse) reports, and health clearances, clearly stating that they are eligible to work with children.
 (Up-to-date clearance is defined as being no more than 12 months old on the first day of working with children.)
 Failure to produce up-to-date clearances or a change of clearance status may result in a student's removal from the program.
 A student who believes that an error of fact has been made in his/her removal may appeal that decision.
 Information regarding the appeal procedure will be provided with the letter of removal.

 To qualify for the Associate in Arts (A.A.)
-Degree in Education: Middle Level (4th to 8th grades), a student must complete a minimum of 61 credit hours as described in the course listing on the following page.
+Degree in Education: Middle and Secondary Level, a student must complete a minimum of 61 credit hours as described in the following course sequence.
+Depending on the courses taken, students in the Math/Science concentration may earn additional credits.
 In addition, the student must have a cumulative grade point average of 2.0, and a minimum grade of "C" in all Education courses.
-During their matriculation in the Education: Middle Level (4th to 8th grades) Program, it is strongly recommended that students meet with a designated Education academic advisor to choose their courses.
+During their matriculation in the program, it is strongly recommended that students meet with a designated Education academic advisor to choose their courses.